 Wireless In Premises Cabling Systems

 What Is “Wireless”?
-Wireless uses radio frequency transmission to connect to the user - in effect replacing patchcords, allowing the final connectaion to be done over radio link.
+Wireless uses radio frequency transmission to connect the user to the network - in effect replacing patchcords, allowing the final connection from the network to the user to be done over radio link.
 Wireless allows the user to roam unencumbered by cabling within the service area covered.

 No corporate network can probably be built without wireless today - people want to be mobile.
 Practically everybody uses a laptop connected on WiFi as their primary computer, excepting engineers or graphic designers at workstations and most of them will have a laptop as a second computer to carry, along with everybody else, on trips and to meetings where everybody brings their laptops and connects on WiFi.

 Besides laptops on WiFi, people use tablets and smartphones for wireless communications.
 Smartphones allow web browsing with connection over either the cellular network or a WiFi network.
 Some mobile phones are capable of connecting over WiFi to make phone calls.
 While WiFi has had some growing pains and continual upgrades, the IEEE 802.11ac standard it has become reliable and offers adequate bandwidth for most users.

 The desire for mobility, along with the expansion of connected services, appears to lead to a new type of corporate network.
 The cabling consists of a fiber optic backbone with copper to the desktop for people who want direct connections (maybe fiber to the desk for engineering or graphics users) and for everyone else, multiple wireless access points, more than is common in the past, for full coverage and maintaining a reasonable number of users per access point is the new norm for corporate networks.